drinksandco/symfony-console-ui/README.md

 > Using the [Symfony docker package](https://github.com/dunglas/symfony-docker) we can jump to the next step.

-Mercure requires a dedicated Hub you can use an open source version from [Mercure.Rocks](https://mercure.rocks/docs/hub/install).
+Mercure requires a dedicated Hub.
+You can use an open source version from [Mercure.Rocks](https://mercure.rocks/docs/hub/install).

 Install it from release page https://github.com/dunglas/mercure/releases and at the moment we will choose the legacy version for your SO.

 Download the binary and put it in the project root.

 > Why Mercure?
 It allows us to communicate between background running commands and frontend.
-We can search another "more friendly" alternative  as running commands inside an http request, but it will hurt directly the console tool performance, or it will not be possible to run long processes.
+We can search another "more friendly" alternative  as running commands inside an 'http' request, but it will directly reduce the console tool performance or it will not be possible to run long processes.

 #### Install Forma-Pro Enqueue Bundle

-Enqueue Bundle allows us to run commands in its own processes, combined with Mercure Sockets it gives us the real-time execution flow.
+Enqueue Bundle allows us to run commands in its own processes, when combined with Mercure Sockets it gives us the real-time execution flow.

 Follow [the official docs](https://php-enqueue.github.io/bundle/quick_tour/) to get it up and running.

-Then install the Filesystem Transport it will do the work 😉.
+Then install the Filesystem Transport it will do rest of the work 😉.

 ```bash
 # If not installed yet